-Each non-employee director of Venus Concept Ltd. received an annual cash retainer of \$35,000, which was paid in quarterly installments.
-Upon each non-employee director's initial appointment or election to Venus Concept Ltd.'s board of directors, each individual was automatically granted an option award to purchase ordinary shares of Venus Concept Ltd. In addition, each non-employee director who is serving on the Company's board of directors may from time to time be granted additional options to purchase ordinary shares as determined by the board of directors based upon individual contributions and overall performance.
+Upon each non-employee director's initial appointment or election to the Company's board of directors, each individual was automatically granted an option award to purchase ordinary shares of the Company's common stock.
+In addition, each non-employee director who is serving on the Company's board of directors may from time to time be granted additional options to purchase ordinary shares of common stock as determined by the board of directors based upon individual contributions and overall performance.
 These options typically vest over a four-year period following the applicable grant date, subject to continued service through each applicable vesting date.
 These awards typically vest either in equal quarterly installments or with a one-year cliff vesting followed by vesting of equal monthly tranches thereafter.
 Any unvested equity awards that are held by non-employee directors would not automatically vest immediately prior to the occurrence of a change in control.
+Effective April 1, 2020, the Compensation Committee of the Company adopted a policy whereby non-employee directors affiliated with a venture fund or an investment fund may elect to forfeit their right to receive any cash compensation and grants of options.

-The following table sets forth information concerning the compensation earned, during the year ended December 31, 2019, by the non-employee directors of Venus Concept Ltd., pre-Merger, each of whom continued to serve as directors of the Company post-Merger.
-The tables below do not include the compensation and equity holdings for Mr. Serafino, who serves as the Chief Executive Officer of the Company, which compensation and holdings are reflected in the Summary Compensation Table and Outstanding Equity Awards at 2019 Fiscal Year-End Table below.
+The following table sets forth information concerning the compensation earned, during the year ended December 31, 2020, by the non-employee directors of the Company.
+The tables below do not include the compensation and equity holdings for Mr. Serafino, who serves as the Chief Executive Officer of the Company, which compensation and holdings are reflected in the Summary Compensation Table and Outstanding Equity Awards at 2020 Fiscal Year-End Table below.
 Mr. Serafino does not receive any compensation for his service on the board of directors of the Company.

-Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) (1) Option Awards (\$) (1) All other compensation (\$) Total (\$)
+Name Fees Earned or Paid in Cash (\$) Stock Awards (\$)(1) Option Awards (\$)(1) All other compensation (\$) Total (\$)

-Fritz LaPorte 35,000 65,400 100,400
+Scott Barry 101,250 38,950 140,200

-Juliet Tammenoms Bakker 26,250 26,250
+Garheng Kong 71,250 38,950 110,200

-Louise Lacchin 35,000 16,350 51,350
+Louise Lacchin 93,750 38,950 132,700

-Tony Natale 35,000 35,000
+Fritz LaPorte 90,000 38,950 128,950

-Scott Barry 35,000 35,000
+Tony Natale 82,500 38,950 121,450

-Garheng Kong 35,000 35,000
+Keith Sullivan 67,500 38,950 106,450

 (1) Amounts shown represent the grant date fair value of stock awards and options granted as calculated in accordance with ASC Topic 718, Stock-based compensation.
 See note 14 of the audited consolidated financial statements included in the Form 10-K for the assumptions used in calculating these amounts.
-As of December 31, 2019, these non-employee directors held options to purchase the aggregate number of shares of our common stock set forth in the table below.
+As of December 31, 2020, these non-employee directors held options to purchase the aggregate number of shares of our common stock set forth in the table below.

 Name Shares Subject to Outstanding Options Shares Subject to Outstanding Stock Awards

-Fritz LaPorte 40,369
+Scott Barry 42,301

-Juliet Tammenoms Bakker 25,951
+Garheng Kong 42,301

-Louise Lacchin 31,718
+Louise Lacchin 56,718

-Tony Natale 25,951
+Fritz LaPorte 65,369

-Scott Barry 17,301
+Tony Natale 50,951

-Garheng Kong 17,301
+Keith Sullivan 26,827